-Councilor Dwyer remarked when the subject was first brought up to him a week ago the associated cost 41 was \$2,500.
+Councilor Dwyer remarked when the subject was first brought up to him a week ago the associated cost was \$2,500.
 He was taken aback with the \$5,000 maximum cost.
-Chairman Harrington explained the 42 understanding the intent of the information to be provided, he is supportive.
-47
+Chairman Harrington explained the initial thought was to send the postcards to those individuals on the property tax list, which would not reach all residents.